-In a Vermont pub in 2005, a group of cancer survivors sat down for a meal planned by a therapeutic chef.
+In a Vermont pub in 2005, a group of cancer survivors sat down for a meal planned by a therapeutic chef at The Alchemist Pub and Brewery in Waterbury, Vermont.
 Alongside the food, they were served beer brewed specially by the pub’s owner, packed full of raspberries, pomegranate, cherries, ginseng and echinacea.
 Wellness Beer, it was called.

-“That was a beer before its time, that’s for sure,” the beer’s mastermind, John Kimmich, tells me.
+“That was a beer before its time, that’s for sure,” says the beer’s mastermind, founder of The Alchemist Brewery John Kimmich.
 “Honestly, it was like nothing you’d ever had.
-The ginseng…you’d drink this beer and feel it all around your mouth, like this tingly amazing kind of feeling.
+The ginseng… you’d drink this beer and feel it all around your mouth, like this tingly amazing kind of feeling.
 It was wild.”

 Wellness Beer was brewed that one time and never again, a clandestine one-off from one of the world’s most gifted brewers.
 Regular visitors to the pub, on the other hand, were greeted by less eccentric options: a golden beer called Light Weight; a red beer called Donovan’s Red; Pappy’s Porter; and Holy Cow IPA.
 There were four or five rotating beers as well, including Heady Topper, the double IPA John first brewed two months after opening the pub with his wife, Jen.

-The Waterbury, VT, brewpub was hugely successful relative to its scale, and understandably so — it was John’s test kitchen, his lab, his playground.
+The Alchemist Pub and Brewery in Waterbury, VT, was hugely successful relative to its scale, and understandably so — it was John’s test kitchen, his lab, and his playground.
 That is, right up until a flood caused by Tropical Storm Irene put it under several feet of water, and subsequently out of business, in August 2011.

 For the vast majority of American craft drinkers, this, in a way, is the resurrection of John Kimmich.

-The plan for the initial brewery, which Jen had to convince John was the right move, was always to keep it small.
+The plan for the initial brewery (which Jen had to convince John was the right move) was always to keep it small.
 Maintaining control over the beer was priority number one, followed by creating jobs in their local community.
-John and Jen grew the operation as fast as they could after the pub was lost, quickly scaling to 9,000 barrels of Heady Topper per year within the first year of production, the amount they still cap Heady at to this day.
+After the flood, John and Jen grew the operation as fast as they could, quickly scaling to 9,000 barrels of Heady Topper per year within the first year of production, the amount at which the Kimmich’s still cap the beer to this day.

 “People weren’t stopping in to buy a four-pack,” says Jen of the early brewery days, “They were stopping in to buy as many cases as they could fit into the car.”

-Despite being a brewery founded on the wings of a pub with an extensive and celebrated beer list, The Alchemist quickly became a one-beer wonder for years to come. (“The one beer people always went crazy for was Heady Topper,” says Jen.)
-That is, until 2013 — two years after Heady’s first canned release — when their second year-round canned offering hit the market.
+Although John and Jen founded their brewery on the wings of a pub with an extensive and celebrated beer list, The Alchemist quickly became a one-beer wonder. (“The one beer people always went crazy for was Heady Topper,” says Jen.)
+That is, until 2013 — two years after Heady’s first canned release — when Focal Banger hit the market.